 York is served by 1 school, including 1 combined.
 The average ICSEA score is 960, which is around the national average of 1,000.
 Public transport access includes 2 bus stops.

-From an investment perspective, York offers a gross rental yield of 5.8%, rated as high yield.
-Property prices sit below the state median ($360K/$951K), suggesting a potential value opportunity.
+On the investment side, The gross rental yield works out to roughly 7.2%, which reads as high yield.
+Property prices sit below the state median ($360K/$951K), which can point to relative value.
 The price-to-income ratio of 6.8x is considered moderate.
 House prices have moved +10.8% year-on-year.
+Population growth of +0.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.